scottluskcis/cosmos-change-feed/README.md

 ## CFP Library Example

 To run `CfpLibraryHost` you will need to have a `launchSettings.json` file that exists in the `Properties` folder.
-You can set these values by going to `Properties` of the `csproj` itself or by adding this file and updating the values
+You can set these values by going to the `Debug` `Properties` of the `csproj` itself or by adding this file and updating the values

 ```json
 {